-Ms. Washburn: [singing] “Shady Grove, my little love / Shady Grove, my darling / Shady Grove, my little love / I’m going back to Harlan.”
+Ms. Washburn: [singing] “Shady Grove, my little love / Shady Grove, my darling / Shady Grove, my little love / I’m going back to Harlem.”

-And I wanted it so badly.
+I wanted it so badly.
 I’d been looking for it so badly.
-And I finally heard it when I heard Doc, this high, lonesome, searching, struggling, suffering, hopeful voice singing this ancient, ancient melody and these old, old words.
-And it didn’t matter who owned it or where it came from, but this man was sharing it with me.
-And I knew that I had to go get a banjo, and I had to learn “Shady Grove.”
-And instead of doing karaoke in China with my clients when I would become a lawyer someday, I would play ballads from Appalachia, of course, so.
+And I finally heard it when I heard Doc: this high, lonesome, searching, struggling, suffering, hopeful voice singing this ancient, ancient melody and these old, old words.
+It didn’t matter who owned it or where it came from, but this man was sharing it with me.
+And I knew that I had to go get a banjo and I had to learn “Shady Grove.”
+And instead of doing karaoke in China with my clients when I would become a lawyer someday, I would play ballads from Appalachia, of course.

-Ms. Tippett: And this notion of roots, like roots music, which, again, it’s kind of a — it’s language we throw around.
-But when you start talking about what the music conveys and where it comes from you realize how deep that is and what it touches in us.
+Ms. Tippett: This notion of roots, like roots music — which, again, it’s language we throw around.
+But when you start talking about what the music conveys and where it comes from, you realize how deep that is and what it touches in us.

-Ms. Washburn: Well, something that I learned from a movie that Béla made — and this isn’t a plug, this is just the truth.
-I watched Béla’s documentary, Throw Down Your Heart.
-And you called me on your big global phone from over in Africa a number of times.
-And I think it was when you were in Tanzania.
+Ms. Washburn: Something that I learned from a movie that Béla made — and this isn’t a plug; this is just the truth.
+I watched Béla’s documentary Throw Down Your Heart.
+You called me on your big global phone from over in Africa a number of times, and I think it was when you were in Tanzania.
 He was learning the story of how, on that side, the journey of the banjo to America happened.

 Ms. Tippett: You were tracing the original roots of the banjo in Africa.

 It makes me want to cry just thinking about it in this moment.
 And it formed an amazing origin to what became a blend of traditions from Africa, Ireland, and Scotland, when those banjo players from Africa and those fiddlers from Scotland and Ireland started playing plantation dances together.
 That’s what really started what we know of as that early Appalachian and that early American sound.
-And that sound is based in this bitter root, but with this actual hope — this hope that I can live, that I can live, I can survive.
+That sound is based in this bitter root, but with this actual hope — this hope that I can live — that I can live; I can survive.
 It’s an amazing tradition.

 [music: “Bright Morning Stars” by Abigail Washburn]

 Ms. Tippett: I’m Krista Tippett, and this is On Being.
-Today, in conversation with banjo icons Béla Fleck and Abigail Washburn at the Belcourt Theater in Nashville, Tennessee.
+Today, in conversation with banjo icons Béla Fleck and Abigail Washburn at the Belcourt Theatre in Nashville, Tennessee.

 Mr. Fleck: Well, our publicist writes a lot of these stories.

-Ms. Tippett: You got really excited about that, which this is a life lesson for other parents who are not musicians because you thought he’s learning rhythms.
+Ms. Tippett: You got really excited about that, which — this is a life lesson for other parents who are not musicians, because you thought, he’s learning rhythms, banging on the table.

 Mr. Fleck: Because he was banging in time.
 It was consistent.